ARM-software/gator/README.md

 Drivers may be profiled using this method by statically linking the driver into the kernel image or adding the driver as an image to Streamline.

 To perform kernel stack unwinding and module unwinding, edit the Makefile to enable GATOR_KERNEL_STACK_UNWINDING and rebuild gator.ko or run `echo 1 > /sys/module/gator/parameters/kernel_stack_unwinding` as root on the target after gatord is started.

+## Preventing gator.ko from onlining all cpus

+By default gator.ko will automatically online all cpus in the system in order to discover their properties.
+This is required on systems where perf uses the generic PMU driver in order to be able to correctly map all cores to their associated set of counters.

+This behaviour can be disabled either by modprobing gator.ko passing the parameter `disable_cpu_onlining=1` or by enabling `CONFIG_GATOR_DO_NOT_ONLINE_CORES_AT_STARTUP`.

 ## Automatically start gator on boot (optional)